 A key contributor to vulnerability to wage theft and forced labour is the lack of policy coherence in the countries of origin and countries of destination, both between and within countries.

 There is both substantial supply and demand for workers across borders in Southeast Asia and policies are required to recognise and manage this.
 Expensive and difficult formal migration processes fuel the irregular movement of people in the region.
 As per the data, workers who migrated through irregular channels or who became irregular at the destination country were more prone to forced labour and wage theft.
-The irregularity in the migration process, rights of migrant workers and labour contracts.
+The irregularity in the migration process correlated with a lack of information on various aspects of migration such as the recruitment process, rights of migrant workers and labour contracts.
 The lack of information exposed migrants not only to wage theft but also to other vulnerabilities associated with forced labour.